 To tackle this challenge, you need to achieve ultimate visibility into your hardware assets.
 Irrespective of their characteristics and the interface attackers use for connection.
 Moreover, it is important to be practical and adjust to the dynamic Cyber security defenses put in place to block them, as well as take advantage of the “blind” spots.
 Mainly through USB Human Interface Device (HID) emulating devices or Physical layer network implants.

-In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy and allows the administrator to define a strict, or more granular, set of rules for the system to enforce.
+The deep visibility layer is complemented by a comprehensive policy enforcement mechanism.
+It recommends best practices and allows administrators to define strict or granular rules for the system.

 Sepio is the leader in the Rogue Device Mitigation (RDM) market and is disrupting the cybersecurity industry by uncovering hidden hardware attacks operating over network and USB interfaces.
 Sepio’s solution, identifies, detects and handles all peripherals; no device goes unmanaged.